cameron-simpson/css/lib/python/cs/README-later.rst

   ...
   x = LF()          # collect result

-The .defer method and its sublings return a LateFunction, which is a subclass of cs.asynchron.Asynchron.
+The .defer method and its sublings return a LateFunction, which is a subclass of cs.result.Asynchron.
 As such it is a callable, so to collect the result you just call the LateFunction.